ddev/ddev/README.md

   ddev [command]

 Available Commands:
-  config      Create or modify a ddev application config in the current directory describe    Get a detailed description of a running ddev site. exec        Execute a Linux shell command in the webserver container. hostname    Manage your hostfile entries. import      Import an existing site to the local dev environment list        List applications that exist locally logs        Get the logs from your running services. restart     Restart the local development environment for a site. rm          Remove an application's local services. sequelpro   Easily connect local site to sequelpro ssh         SSH to an app container. start       Start the local development environment for a site. stop        Stop an application's local services. version     print ddev version and component versions
+  config       Create or modify a ddev application config in the current directory describe     Get a detailed description of a running ddev site. exec         Execute a Linux shell command in the webserver container. hostname     Manage your hostfile entries. import-db    Import the database of an existing site to the local dev environment. import-files Import the uploaded files directory of an existing site to the default public upload directory of your application. list         List applications that exist locally logs         Get the logs from your running services. restart      Restart the local development environment for a site. rm           Remove an application's local services. sequelpro    Easily connect local site to sequelpro ssh          SSH to an app container. start        Start the local development environment for a site. stop         Stop an application's local services. version      print ddev version and component versions

 Use "ddev [command] --help" for more information about a command.
 ```